Cuba Travel Guide

 Castillo de San Pedro del Morro (Morro Castle)

-Address: Six miles (10 km) south-west of the city centre, near the bay Santiago de Cuba
+Address: Six miles (10 km) southwest of the city centre, near the bay Santiago de Cuba

-Bacardi Museum
+Emilio Bacardi Moreau Museum

 Address: Calle Pio Rosado No. 552 e/Aguilera y Heredia Santiago de Cuba